iOS handles audio behavior at the app, inter-app, and device levels through audio sessions and the

-Should your application’s audio be silenced by the Ring/Silent switch?
-The answer to this question is “Yes” if audio is not essential for effective use of your app.
-An example might be a note-taking app or a game that lets users discretely use the app in a meeting—without its sound disturbing others.
-A pronouncing dictionary, on the other hand, should ignore the Ring/Silent switch and always play—the central purpose of the app requires sound.
+Should your app’s audio be silenced by the Ring/Silent switch?
+Yes, if audio is not essential to your app.
+An example is an app that lets users take notes in a meeting without its sound disturbing others.
+But a pronouncing dictionary should ignore the Ring/Silent switch and always play—the central purpose of the app requires sound.

-Should iPod audio continue when your audio starts?
-If your app is a virtual piano that lets users play along to songs from their iPod libraries, the answer to this question is certainly “Yes.”
-On the other hand, iPod audio should stop when your app starts, for example, if your app plays streaming Internet radio.
+Should music continue when your audio starts?
+Yes, if your app is a virtual piano that lets users play along to songs from their music libraries.
+On the other hand, music should stop when your app starts if your app plays streaming Internet radio.

 Users may plug in or unplug headsets, phone calls may arrive, and alarms may sound.
 Indeed, the audio environment on an iOS device is quite complex. iOS does the heavy lifting, while you employ audio session APIs to specify configuration and to respond gracefully to system requests, using very little code.